Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 The kubernetes specifications required to deploy Alluxio can be found under `integration/kubernetes`.

-## Short-circuit operations
+## Enable short-circuit operations

 Short-circuit access enable clients to perform read and write operations directly against the worker memory instead of having to go through the worker process.
-Setup a domain socket on all hosts eligible to run the Alluxio worker process to enable this mode of operation.
+Set up a domain socket on all hosts eligible to run the Alluxio worker process to enable this mode of operation.

 From the host machine, create a directory for the shared domain socket.